 Tracks in Jowarra section:

 Mooloolah River circuit: 500m (return), a short 20-minute walk that winds along the creek.

 Melaleuca walks 1.3km (return), a 40-minute river walk where you may spot a platypus at dawn or dusk.

 Boronia trail: 2.4km (one way), through eucalypt forest, creek, and a large heath plain.

 Aemula trail: 1.3km (one way), taking you through woodlands and open forests.

 Littoralis trail: 1.1km (one way), a higher walk through woodlands and open forests.

-Paperbark trail: 850m (one way), a short walk with some challenging sections featuring casuarina forest.
+Paperbark trail: 850m (one way), a short walk with challenging sections featuring casuarina forest.

 Most people visit the Mooloolah River National Park to view the abundant wildlife and plants.
 The best time to view the animals is during the evening or early in the morning when they are more active.
-There is a huge variety of animals in the park, including; lace monitors, snakes, lizards, eastern grey kangaroos and so much more.
-Some of the birds found here are the seed eating yellow-tailed black cockatoos, honey eaters and ospreys.
+There is a huge variety of animals in the park, including; lace monitors, snakes, lizards, eastern grey kangaroos, and more.
+Some of the birds found here are the seed-eating yellow-tailed black cockatoos, honeyeaters and ospreys.

-Camping is not permitted in Mooloolah River National Park however you can find camping areas at the nearby Beerwah State Forest (Coochin Creek).
-Dogs are also not permitted in the parks.
+Camping is not permitted in Mooloolah River National Park; however, you can find camping areas near Beerwah State Forest (Coochin Creek).
+Dogs are also not allowed in the parks.